exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 M3x8 SHCS | 1 | | Socket head cap screw
 M3 Heatset Insert	| 2 or 3 | | (For Cable Chain Anchor Only)

-These are NOT Affiliate Links.
+These are NOT Affiliate Links. <br>
 If you find these sensors for a good price elsewhere (such as Amazon), please let me know and I will add it to this list.

 ## Instructions
 Writing...
 Coming Soon...

 ## Remix / Derivative Work Notice
-My modifications are published under the same GPL-3.0 license of the original Voron Design projects my work also derives from.
+My modifications are published under the same GPL-3.0 license of the original Voron Design projects my work also derives from. <br>
-Feel free to remix and redistribute your derivative work, however it would be much appreciated if you provide credits and link back to this repository.
+Feel free to remix and redistribute your derivative work, however it would be much appreciated if you provide credits and link back to this repository. <br>
 You can also submit a pull request or send me your remix/related work to be included as part of this repository.

 ## Acknowledgements
-https://github.com/VoronDesign - Thank you to the VORON Design team for the printer which this mod derives. https://github.com/3DO-EU/nozzle-camera - Thanks for the camera sensor retention model
+https://github.com/VoronDesign - Thank you to the VORON Design team for the printer which this mod derives.<br>
+https://github.com/3DO-EU/nozzle-camera - Thanks for the camera sensor retention model

 ## Changelog
+7th Feb 2023 - Initial Commit